 RPS 6V90.
 Ministry Capstone.
 Students take this course in their final semester.
 It provides an opportunity for them to integrate previous coursework and reading with the knowledge and skills required to address particular pastoral tasks effectively.
-The capstone usually is taken for three credit hours, often with seasoned ministerial practitioners providing onsite supervision.
-Capstone projects require detailed applications and written approval by School of Ministry faculty supervisors prior to registration.
+The student will work seasoned ministerial practitioners who will provide onsite supervision.
+Capstone projects require the completion of a detailed application and written approval by School of Ministry faculty supervisors prior to registration.

 Electives: Students choose six credit hours of elective pastoral ministry courses.